The Wedding Day (October 31, 1940)

 It was a somewhat vicious state of mind for Julie, who turned to a series of self-destructive traits such as neglect, self-harm, and anorexia, her mother, though usually supportive of the girl, turned somewhat cold as she struggled to cope with the empty shell that Julie had become.
 In a desperate attempt to please her mother and avoid being disowned, Julie began to attend a help clinic.

-Once again, she arrived at the church late in the day, full of love and hope on her wedding day, determined not to let the layer of fog dampen her mood.
+Once again, she arrived at the church full of love and hope on her wedding day, determined not to let the layer of fog dampen her mood.
 Yet, just like before, the man whom she thought to be the cleanser of her deep emotional wounds, was nowhere to be found, never to be seen again.

 Julie was distraught.
 She wondered if she would ever settle down with someone, or even love somebody again.
 Her doubts were proven wrong by a charming banker named William.
 Things between them were fantastic, and so they agreed to settle down.
 Julie was more confident than ever that Bill was the right man, though her nerves once again began to itch as the big day loomed ahead like a lingering storm-cloud.

 She prayed twice per day for a month hoping the wedding would go as planned, emotionally scarred by her many weddings.
-Curiously, the church had to re-arrange the wedding which was originally planned to have occurred in the dying days of summer due to a roof leak, and the wedding was, once again, on the same date as the previous past weddings, which brought back all the more painful memories.
+Curiously, the church had to re-arrange the wedding, which was originally planned to have occurred in the dying days of summer - However, due to a roof leak, the wedding was, once again, was to take place on the same day as the previous past weddings, which brought back all the more painful memories.

 As she donned her wedding dress for the third time, alas, in a somewhat twisted turn of events, her husband-to-be was not awaiting her arrival at the alter, sending her body crashing to the floor as she burst into tears...

-"Poor girl," the nurse said as she gazes into the decaying padded cell.
+"Poor girl," the nurse said as she gazes into the padded cell.

 "Yes, it's sad", Doctor Riggs Replied.